andrikevich/jd2_hw/Module3/All-Tasks-in-One/ReadMe.txt

-for task 4 was added Employee class, and Unit test  EmployeeTest.
+ --- for task 4 was added Employee class, and Unit test  EmployeeTest.

+ --- for task 5 added CustomNamingStrategy.java